RAWWiberg/isoseq_explorations/README.md

 In sum, it is really difficult to know a) what has/should have gone into the samples from the procedures and checklist documents, and b) which primer sequences we should be looking for to try to to remove.

+### Testing

 Thankfully, the primer removal steps with the [lima](https://github.com/pacificbiosciences/barcoding) tool are quite quick for a single sample so we can run a few tests and compare results.

 ![screencap3][screencap3]

+Here we can see that the best results (most number of reads passing all threshholds, second row), are given by the set of primers given on the isoseq3 website (second column labelled "primers_isoseq3").

 We can also check the raw CCS reads from our Iso-Seq runs manually to see if we can spot the primers that have been incorporated.
 Doing this for the first 34 reads our samples we see the following: